-As Governor, Risch also accomplished a number of initiatives to create a streamlined and effective government.
-He transformed Idaho's Executive Office by opening regional offices throughout the state, enhancing communication and responsiveness to Idahoans.
+As governor, Risch also accomplished a number of initiatives to create a streamlined and effective government.
+He transformed Idaho's executive office by opening regional offices throughout the state, enhancing communication and responsiveness to Idahoans.
 Risch also succeeded in a major reorganization of Idaho's Department of Health and Welfare that allowed for more efficient administration and cost savings.

-As a twice-elected Lieutenant Governor, Risch earned a reputation as an advocate for smart economic development.
+As a twice-elected lieutenant governor, Risch earned a reputation as an advocate for smart economic development.
 He continues to work with businesses-new and old alike-to ensure continued prosperity for the people and places of Idaho.

-Senator Risch began his career in public service at the age of 27, when he was elected to two terms as Ada County Prosecuting Attorney.
+Senator Risch began his career in public service at the age of 27, when he was elected to two terms as Ada County prosecuting attorney.
 Following his tenure as president of the Idaho Prosecuting Attorneys Association, he served 11 elected terms in the Idaho State Senate.
-His time as Senator was highlighted by his quick election to the leadership positions of Majority Leader and Senate President Pro Tempore, serving in the top two positions of Senate leadership for 19 of his 22 years.
+His time as senator was highlighted by his quick election to the leadership positions of majority leader and Senate president pro tempore, serving in the top two positions of Senate leadership for 19 of his 22 years.

-Senator Risch received a Bachelor of Science degree in Forestry from the University of Idaho, and a Juris Doctor degree from the University of Idaho, College of Law.
+Senator Risch earned a Bachelor of Science degree in Forestry from the University of Idaho, and a Juris Doctor degree from the University of Idaho, College of Law.
 He served on Law Review and the College of Law Advisory Committee at the University of Idaho and has taught criminal law at Boise State University.
 He was a small business owner, a rancher/farmer and senior partner in the Risch Goss Insinger Gustavel Law firm at the time of his election to the U.S. Senate.